NASA-Planetary-Science/sbpy/docs/development/index.rst

 * customized exceptions and warnings are encouraged, and should ultimately be derived from the base classes in `sbpy.exceptions`
 * if you use `~sbpy.data.DataClass` objects, extend the :ref:`field
   name list` list where it makes sense
+* consider using the `sbpy.utils.decorators.requires` decorator to test for the presence of optional dependencies.
 * a CHANGELOG entry is required as of v0.2; update the :doc:`/status` where applicable